 Occurred: March 2021

-As Technology Review points out, the findings come despite years of advocacy and lawsuits, and after promises from Facebook to overhaul how it delivers ads.
+Technology Review pointed out that the findings come despite years of advocacy and lawsuits, and after promises from Facebook to overhaul how it delivers ads.

 Operator: Meta/Facebook